openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 ''''''''''''''''''''''''''''''''''

 .. index::
-   single: ESD_ORTSMatrixRename
+   single: MatrixRename

 The name of the transformation matrix is itself important for simulator behaviors, particularly animations and determining the structure of rolling stock.
-Should a matrix be named incorrectly, or a change in behavior be desired, a matrix can be renamed using ``ESD_ORTSMatrixReanme ( OLDNAME NEWNAME )`` in the .sd file.
+Should a matrix be named incorrectly, or a change in behavior be desired, a matrix can be renamed using ``MatrixReanme ( OLDNAME NEWNAME )`` inside an ``ESD_ORTSShapeDataOverrides`` block in the .sd file.
 OR will scan for any matrix "OLDNAME" and change the name to "NEWNAME".
 If no matrix with the old name can be found, a warning will be produced and nothing will change.
 Note that the matrix rename step occurs *after* the previously described matrix modifications, so the old matrix name must be used by any other .sd parameters that require a matrix name.

 LOD Distance Override
 '''''''''''''''''''''